- Tax Strategy

 1. Selling the Business

-Stock Sale: Shareholders sell their stock directly to the buyer.
-This approach often benefits sellers by potentially qualifying for capital gains treatment, which may result in lower tax rates.
-However, buyers may be less inclined toward stock sales due to inheriting potential liabilities.
+A stock sale has shareholders selling their stock directly to the buyer.
+This approach often benefits sellers by potentially qualifying for capital gains treatment, which results in lower tax rates.
+For qualifying C corp shareholders, a stock sale also opens the door to the Section 1202 QSBS exclusion (discussed below).
+Buyers may be less inclined toward stock sales due to inheriting potential liabilities and losing the ability to step up the tax basis of underlying assets.

-Asset Sale: The corporation sells its assets individually.
-While this method allows buyers to select specific assets and liabilities, it can lead to double taxation for the seller—once at the corporate level upon asset sale and again at the shareholder level upon distribution of proceeds.
+An asset sale has the corporation selling its assets individually.
+While this method allows buyers to select specific assets and liabilities and receive a step-up in basis, it can lead to double taxation for the seller: once at the corporate level upon asset sale, and again at the shareholder level upon distribution of proceeds.

 2. Merging or Acquiring